Instructions for Brewing Various Loose Leaf Teas in Different Vessels

 The Teas We Used

-For this video cast, we use Bai Long Zhu (Silver Dragon Pearls) Scented Tea, Ma Liu Mi (Monkey Picked) Anxi Wulong, Jin Kong Que (Golden Peacock), Sheng Tai Chen Xiang (Premium) Loose Leaf Puer.
+For this video cast, we use Yinhao Longzhu (Silver Dragon Jasmine Pearls) Scented Tea, Ma Liu Mi (Monkey Picked) Anxi Wulong, Jin Kong Que (Golden Peacock), Sheng Tai Chen Xiang (Premium) Loose Leaf Puer.
 However, the same practices can be applied to any scented tea, oolong, black tea, and puer.
 You can learn about each of these teas in far greater detail by visiting our Learn About Tea page where we expound on the history, harvesting methods, plucking standards, and overall descriptions for each of these categories.